Coming Up Next... A Whole Lot!

 Soaring To New Heights: Bessie Coleman Flygirls and Flyboys Get Their Wings

-Many came out in support of youth in aviation at the 20th Anniversary pinning of the Bessie Coleman Flygirls and Flyboys (BCFGFB) wing pinning ceremony on Saturday, May 3, 2025 at the Blair-Caldwell African American History Library in Five Points.
-Former Denver Mayor, the Honorable Wellington Webb pinned wings on each student for their achievements in junior aviation through the program.
-As Jacqueline Withers, POI for CCBN's Aerospace Nursing Department and BCFGFB founder said, "The pinning of the ceremony was great, some of students sold their books, and mayor Webb pinned their wings.
-We thank CCBN for their huge support."
+Many came out in support of youth in aviation at the 20th Anniversary pinning of the Bessie Coleman Flygirls and Flyboys (BCFGFB) wing pinning ceremony on Saturday, May 3, 2025.
+The Honorable Wellington Webb pinned wings on each student for their achievements in junior aviation and the event was hosted by CCBN's Aerospace Nursing Department POI and BCFGFB founder Jacqueline Withers.

-(Scroll down or click HERE to the featured event to engage in the future of health care.)
+(Scroll down or click HERE to the next featured event to engage in the future of health care.)

 UPCOMING FEATURED EVENTS